-See "NOTE 1: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES" and "NOTE 20: CHANGES IN ACCOUNTING PRINCIPLES" to our consolidated financial statements for more information regarding our accounting policies and adjustments made to previously reported results due to changes in accounting principles.
+(1) See "NOTE 1: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES" and "NOTE 20: CHANGES IN ACCOUNTING PRINCIPLES" to our consolidated financial statements for more information regarding our accounting policies and adjustments made to previously reported results due to changes in accounting principles.
 Effective January 1, 2006, we adopted the provisions of Statement of Financial Accounting Standards, or SFAS, No. 123(R), "Share-based Payment" and also changed our method of estimating prepayments for the purpose of amortizing premiums, discounts and deferred fees related to certain mortgage-backed securities.
+Effective January 1, 2005, we changed to the effective interest method of accounting for interest compare related to certain mortgage-backed securities.
 Effective January 1, 2005, we changed to the effective interest method of accounting for interest expense related to callable debt.